Toadstool-Stipe/stipe/readme.md

 # Stipe Changelog

+## 0.0.3.3
+* Updates to grid soluiton for legacy browser support

 ## 0.0.3.2
 * Updates to how default color extends are created in `toadstool.css` ** Created new `readme.md` in Stipe's color directory